shawntabrizi/shawntabrizi.github.io/src/content/blog/2019-05-27-adding-fees-to-your-substrate-runtime-module.md

 - Have your fee be calculated based on any input from the user.
 For example, if you let the user store some `Vec<u8>`, you can charge them some linear cost based on the length of the data.

 Do you have other ideas?
 Let me know!

-As always, if you enjoy my content, take a quick look at my [donation page](/donate/) to help support future work.